-If you have been charged with intoxication manslaughter in Dallas or the surrounding areas, it is essential to contact an attorney who is experienced in defending criminal charges that resulted from driving under the influence (DUI) of alcohol or drugs.
+If you have been charged with intoxication manslaughter in Dallas or the surrounding areas, it is crucial that you contact an experienced attorney.

-Warning: If you have refused to submit to chemical testing or failed a blood or breath intoxication test for DWI, you only have 15 days to request an administrative license suspension to get your license back.
+Warning: If you have refused a chemical test or failed a blood or breath DWI test, you only have 15 days to request an administrative license suspension hearing to get your license back.